 Credit Minimums.

-The 48 continuing education credits earned every three years, as required in 309 CMR 3.09(2)(a), shall include not fewer than eight credits from Board-approved courses classified as Regulatory.
-In addition, at least 12 of the 48 credits must be earned at a Board-approved DEP Course or Courses.
-The balance of the 48 required credits may be earned by attending any Board-approved course, conference, or conference workshop.
+The 36 continuing education credits earned every three years, as required in 309 CMR 3.09(2)(a), shall include not fewer than nine credits from a Board-approved DEP Course or Courses.
+The balance of the 36 required credits may be earned by attending any Board-approved course, conference, or conference workshop.
+No credits may be applied more than once toward the overall 36-credit requirement.

-Credits earned by taking approved DEP Courses that are classified as Regulatory can be applied toward both the 12-credit DEP Course requirement and the eight-credit Regulatory requirement.

-Although, as described in (b) above, certain credits may be applied simultaneously to both the DEP Course requirement and the Regulatory requirement, no credits may be applied more than once toward the overall 48-credit requirement.

-The continuing education requirements set forth in 309 CMR 3.09(3)(a) through (c) are summarized for convenience in the following table.
+The continuing education requirements set forth in 309 CMR 3.09(3)(a) are summarized for convenience in the following table.